 We do the same on the sales revenue side.
 But say for an automaker, a very specific cost outlook for the components and the elements that make up specific products.
 So we’ll do a bill of material level forecast for people so that they can understand where the cost for that specific product is going.

 Before I started Complete Intelligence, I ran research for a company called The Economist and I ran Asia consulting for a company called IHS Markit.
 And my clients would come to me and say, there are two issues at both companies.
 Two issues.
-First is the forecasting that people buy off the shelf has a high error rate.
+First is the business and financial forecasting tool or even strategic toolkit that people buy off the shelf has a high error rate.
 The second issue is the forecasts don’t have the level of context and specificity needed for people to actually make decisions.
 So what do you get?
 You get very generic data with imprecise forecasts coming in and then you get people building spreadsheets and exclusive models or specific models within even different departments and teams and everything within a company.

 So there are very inconsistent ways of looking at the world.
 And so we provide people with a very consistent way and a very low error way of looking at the future trajectory of those costs and of those revenues.

-SFC: So I’m curious, what is the what is the psychology of better price forecasting?
+SFC: So I’m curious, what is the what is the psychology of better business forecasting software?
 So on your customers and I’m thinking, if I’m a consumer, so this is maybe not a good analogy, but if I’m a consumer and I look at the actual costs are of a phone that I may have in my pocket, I may think, jeez, why making a thousand dollars for this?
 But then part of me says, such things mark up and well, I guess so.
-So on me, I mean, I don’t need a price forecasting tool to tell me that the components of the pocket computer have don’t add up to what I paid for them.
+There are uncertainties in financial projections.
+So on me, I mean, I don’t need a financial projection software to tell me that the components of the pocket computer have don’t add up to what I paid for them.
 But I kind of understand that there needs to be money made along the way.
 I just I want it.
 Right.
 How does that translate on a B2B perspective?
 What are the people’s attitude about price and how do they react to the data that, as you said, I mean, heretofore, it’s kind of been unreliable.And all of a sudden, I think you say a lot of procurement projections have been around 30 percent, which is huge.
 Right.
 So how does that happen and how do people react to something that seems more trustworthy?

 Tony: Well, I think that expectations depend on the level within a manufacturing company that you’re talking to.
 I think the more senior level somebody is, of course, they want predictability and quality within their supply chain, but they’re also responsible to investors and clients for both quality and cost.
 And so at a senior level, they would love to be able to take a very data driven approach to what’s going on.
 The lower you get within a manufacturing organization, this is where some of the softer factors start to come in.
 It’s also where a lot of the questionable models are put in as well.